Some effectivity results for primitive divisors of elliptic divisibility sequences: Finite places

 \section{Finite places}

 Take $\p$ a prime over a valuation $\nu\in M_K^0$.
-From now and until Proposition \ref{hnunonminimal}, we will assume that $E$ is in minimal form for the place $\nu$.
-Given a point $Q$ in $E(K)$, it is easy to show that $Q$ reduces to the identity modulo $\p$ if and only if $\nu(x(Q))<0$.
+Let $p$ be the rational prime under $\p$.
+Recall that $E$ is defined by a Weierstrass equation with integer coefficients.
 The group of points of $E(K_\p)$ that reduce to the identity modulo $\p$ is a group that is isomorphic to a formal group, as proved in \cite[Proposition VII.2.2]{arithmetic}.
-Let $Q$ be a point in this group and, using the equation defining the elliptic curve, it is easy to show that $3\nu(x(Q))=2\nu(y(Q))$ and therefore
+Observe that, in the hypotheses of this proposition, there is the requirement that $E$ is in minimal form.
+Anyway, the proof works in the exact same way only requiring that the coefficients of $E$ are integers in $K_\p$, that is our case.
+Let $Q\in E(K_\mathcal{P})$ and, using the equation defining the elliptic curve, it is easy to show that $3\nu(x(Q))=2\nu(y(Q))$ and therefore